Thomas Cobbold (1680–1752)

-Thomas Cobbold (April, 1680, Rattlesden – 1752) was an English brewer who established a family brewery in Ipswich.
+Thomas Cobbold (April 1680 – 1752) was an English brewer who established a brewery in Ipswich.
 The Cobbold family went on to become one of the most influential families in Ipswich.

-He was the son of John Cobbold (1654 – 1736) and Mary Parker (1650 – 1693).
+Cobbold was born in Rattlesden, the son of John Cobbold (1654–1736) and Mary Parker (1650–1693).
 He set up as a maltster in Bury St Edmunds.
-However in 1723 he established a brewery in King's Quay Street, Harwich.
-But the water in Harwich was found to be brackish.
-As Thomas owned some land near Holywells, near Ipswich, he started shipping the water from there to Harwich for use in his brewing business.
+In 1723 he established a brewery in King's Quay Street, Harwich.

+The water in Harwich was found to be brackish; as Cobbold owned land near Holywells near Ipswich, he started shipping water from there to Harwich for use in the brewery.